Amy was Head Girl at her girls grammar school in the UK, in 1997

 It had become a running ‘joke’ for a long line of Head Girls at our girls grammar school, that every year rep, at every school council meeting, would raise, as the very first thing, without fail, that they wanted to wear trousers.
 There were notes from every Head Girl saying it was the most important thing the girls wanted and that this request would be refused.

-It seemed crazy to me, as Head Girl, that we would ask the girls what they cared about most and then ignore it.
+It seemed bizarre to me, as Head Girl, that we would ask the girls what they cared about most and then ignore it.
 There were so many reasons they wanted it changed: winters in the UK are freezing; they wanted to be comfortable (especially when they had their period); they didn’t want to feel pressured to roll their skirts up; hated wearing tights; hated sitting crossed-legged in assemblies.